Gavin Patterson: Fractal Analytics

 In November 2019, it was announced that Patterson had joined the board of directors for the artificial intelligence company Fractal Analytics.

 Elixirr

 In November 2019, Patterson had joined the board of directors for the Challenger Consultancy Elixirr as non-Executive Chairman.

 Together with Founder and CEO, Stephen Newton, Patterson then led Elixirr to one of the most successful IPO's during the Covid 19 lockdown.

 Other interests

 He is a fellow of the Marketing Society and a member of the Thirty Club for advertising professionals.
 He was appointed president of the Advertising Association in 2011.
 He is a non-executive director of British Airways, a trustee of the British Museum, and is on the board of Cambridge Judge Business School.
 He is a Non-Executive Director at British Airways, the APAX-backed AI business Fractal, and a Trustee of the British Museum.

 Personal life

 His wife, Karen, is a fashion marketer who worked for Donna Karan.
+They have four children.

 He has supported Liverpool Football Club since his early years in nearby Warrington.